 Sometimes, what seems like an uneven, bumpy surface, is just muck and dust built up over the years.

 Clean up any scuffs by applying warm, soapy water in circular motions with a cloth.
-If the scuff marks are particularly stubborn, use an all-purpose cleaner or sugar soap for removing tough spots and cutting through grime.
+If the scuff marks are particularly stubborn, use an all-purpose cleaner or sugar soap to remove tough spots and cut through grime.

-Now that you’ve filled any holes, cleared the wall of scuff marks, and finished all your sanding, wipe down your walls with a dry cloth.
-You can even vacuum the walls to ensure a super smooth and clean finish.
+After you’ve filled any holes, cleared the wall of scuff marks, and finished sanding, it’s time to wipe down your walls with a dry cloth.
+You can even vacuum the walls to ensure a smooth and clean finish.

 4. Hang Wallpaper

 If your walls are still bumpy after following the steps above, consider hanging lining paper and wallpaper.

 Remember, wallpaper restricts your style and decor choices more than paint does.
 Wallpaper also requires removing before any future redecorating projects, and removing wallpaper is our least favourite job!

 Similarly to hanging wallpaper, if your walls are in good condition, you can always paint them!

 Finishes, such as eggshell or textured finish, reflect light from the walls, which helps hide any imperfections.
 Moreover, you have all of the decor options that paint offers!